-Based on such evaluation, we believe that our existing cash and cash equivalents and marketable securities as of June 30, 2018 may not be sufficient to satisfy our operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about our ability to continue as a going concern.
+Based on such evaluation, we believe that our existing cash and cash equivalents and marketable securities as of September 30, 2018 may not be sufficient to satisfy our operating cash needs for at least one year after the filing of this Quarterly Report on Form 10-Q. These factors raise substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is related to the further implementation of our current business plan.
 Advances and changes in our business plans and clinical programs may offer alternative utilization of our capital resources including shifting resources between programs as well as various strategic financing opportunities.
 We continue to pursue potential sources of funding, including equity financing.
+Our ability to access funding in any form is not assured and is likely to be influenced by the results of our ongoing Phase 2b trial of INOpulse for PH-ILD and our other ongoing and planned clinical trials.